undus5/undus/content/posts/bootstrap-install-any-linux-distro.md

 In fact, you can install nearly all the linux distros manually in a similar way, aka "the arch way", since the installers they offered are doing the same job under the hood, but with less flexibility and more bloat.
-So if you want to settle down, go read the wiki, learn the basics, then your can pick up whatever distros you like and tweaking them to the shape you want, the only differences are just package management system, release model and community support.
+So if you want to settle down, go read the wiki, learn the basics, then you can pick up whatever distros you like and tweaking them to the shape you want, the only differences are just package management system, release model and community support.